unaguil/SpringBootLibraryFork/README.md

 mvn clean verify site
 ```

 If you want to also see the performance tests reports you also need to run the following command.
-Check target/reports for the HTML report on performance.
+Check `target/reports` for the HTML report on performance.
+Check configuration tables at [JUnitPerf](https://github.com/noconnor/JUnitPerf).
 ```sh
 mvn -Pperformance integration-test
 ```